lzontar/GrafMuvi/docs/Deployment_From_Zero.md

 - Create directories /home/luka/GrafMuvi (where we will checkout our repo) and /home/luka/Apps (where we will have our production deployments)
 - Clone GrafMuvi repository
 - Install NPM dependencies
-- Install gulp globally
-- Lastly we install Nginx proxy so that our API (running on port 4000 by default) will be accessible globally without needing to specify ports (listening at port 80)
+- Lastly we install Nginx proxy so that our API (running on port 8080 by default) will be accessible globally without needing to specify ports (listening at port 80)

 ```
 # Create home dir for new user